-From inception, we funded our operations through the sale of equity securities, non-equity payments from collaborators, a royalty monetization agreement, long term debt, capital equipment financings, grants and interest income.
+From inception, we funded our operations through the sale of equity securities, non-equity payments from collaborators, a royalty monetization agreement, long-term debt, capital equipment financings, grants and interest income.
 We have generated significant operating losses since our inception.
 Our expenditures are primarily related to research and development activities.
 Based on current plans, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our cash requirements for at least the next 12 months.

-Net cash used in operating activities of \$26.9 million in the first quarter of 2019 was largely due to ongoing research and development activities, and general and administrative expenses to support those activities.
-Net loss for the first quarter of 2019 included, among other items: non-cash stock based compensation; and non-cash interest expense related to sale of future royalties.
+Net cash used in operating activities of \$30.1 million in the first quarter of 2020 was largely due to ongoing research and development activities, and general and administrative expenses to support those activities.
+Net loss for the first three months of 2020 included, among other items: non-cash stock based compensation, non-cash interest expense related to sale of future royalties and non-cash interest expense related to debt.

-Net cash provided by investing activities of \$19.6 million in the first quarter of 2019 was primarily due to proceeds from the sales and maturity of investments exceeding purchases of investments, partially offset by purchases of equipment of \$0.3 million.
+Net cash provided by investing activities of \$43.5 million in the first quarter of 2020 was primarily due to proceeds from the sales and maturity of investments offset by purchases of investments.